 D) Third-party retailers selling your product or service on a commission basis

-E) Temporary sales channel via trade show, state fair, or pop-up store which features your product or service
+E) Temporary sales channel via trade show, state fair, or pop-up store that features your product or service

 If any of the above is present in your business, proceed with the following 3R steps:

-Generally, most products and services are taxable for states where sales taxes are applicable.
+Generally, most products and services are taxable in states where sales taxes are applicable.
 For example, jewelry and designer clothing are, more often than not, taxable for being exceptional items.

 While most products fall into the taxable bucket, there are still several goods that may have sales tax exemption calculations in certain states.
 Non-taxable goods may include household groceries, articles of clothing, over-the-counter and prescription drugs, vitamins, and supplements, hard copy, online reading materials ( e.g., books and magazines) or subscriptions, and digital media entertainment in the form of music and film.
 However, the above exceptions are not across the board.
 It is always safe to verify the sales tax laws in every state.